 The following passage is an original newsletter item, followed by a "P.S." of additional information I gathered from a safety specialist.
 After you read the material in the box, look at some of the alternate leads I developed for writing my feature story.
 Then look at the end product.
-No Pulitzer prize winner, but I have a hunch it has more effect on readers than a straightforward, "you-should-be-careful-of-kitchen-fires-because" story.
+No Pulitzer Prize winner, but I have a hunch this version has more effect on readers than a straightforward, "you-should-be-careful-of-kitchen-fires-because" story.

 If you plan to write for a particular publication, you should read it.
 What kind of content does the editor use?
 What's the format?
 The style?

 If your main concern is to reach a particular audience, then you should decide which publication or publications would best reach that audience.
-At MU, we have extensive mailing lists generally broken down by commodity, such as agricultural engineering, beef, cotton, dairy, farm management, feed, fruits, and vegetables, horse, lawn and landscape, poultry, sheep, soil and crops, and swine.
-Then we also have a list of Missouri newspapers, a home economics list, newspapers in each geographic area, etc.
+At MU, we have extensive mailing lists generally broken down by specific program areas.
+Then we also have a list of Missouri newspapers, media contacts and publications, again groubed by interest, topic and geographic area, etc.

-Once you have decided on the newspaper or magazine for your article, contact someone on the staff (preferably the editor) and explain your story.
+Once you have decided on the audience and publication for your article, contact someone on the staff (preferably the editor) and explain your story.
 [Note: MU Extension faculty also have the option of contacting the MU Extension Communication and Marketing team.]

-Once you get approval to go ahead, outline the story.
+Once you get approval, outline the story.
 You can do this in your head or on paper.
 One technique is simply to go through your notes and number parts of them in the order that you think they should appear in the story.
-I like to dictate my stories, simply because I can then get them down on paper more quickly without breaking my thought process with fingers jammed in typewriter keys, etc.
+I like to dictate my stories, simply because I can then get them down on paper more quickly without breaking my thought process.

-In developing an article for a magazine, be careful to research the article carefully and then write something that does not talk down to the readers.
-A person who reads a farm magazine, for example, is usually well versed on his or her business and doesn't have to be told every detail.
+In developing an article, be careful to research the article carefully and then write something that does not talk down to the readers.
+A person who reads a farm magazine, for example, is usually well versed on their business and doesn't have to be told every detail.
 That doesn't mean you should make the article so technical that only a few people can read it.
 It's a fine line, and one that requires a little experience or a lot of practice.

 Before you write, think